matt-ball/ring/README.md

 # Deployment

-SSH to compute engine instance
+SSH to compute engine instance:
-`gcloud app deploy`
+`make deploy`

-note: `gcloud compoents update` may need to be used..
+Note: `gcloud components update` may need to be used if the `gcloud app deploy` command fails.